joaoAbracos/random-users-app/README.md

   - The Loading spinner is fire when the use try to add more users to the list.
   - The Button fires a function getUsers() that will add more users to the list
   - You can also set the number of new random users to the list, in the input of the NavBar

+### `User.js`
+  - It render the information about a specific user
+  - that came as props